victorlaiyeeteng/tp/docs/UserGuide.md

 Successful Output:

-`[NAME, PHONE_NUMBER, EMAIL, ADDRESS] updated in friends list.`
+`Edited Friend: NAME, PHONE_NUMBER, EMAIL, ADDRESS`

 Unsuccessful Output:

 - Invalid command: `Invalid command.` + help message with list of all commands

-- Invalid index is given: `Invalid Updating of Friend: Index given is invalid.
-Syntax: edit-friend INDEX n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS`
+- Invalid index is given: `The friend index provided is invalid`

-- No optional arguments provided: `Invalid Updating of Friend: Missing information to be updated.
-Syntax: edit-friend INDEX n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS`
+- No optional arguments provided: `At least one field to edit must be provided.`

-- Not a valid friend: `Invalid Updating of Friend: No such friend in friends list.`

-- Additional arguments provided: `Invalid syntax: Too many arguments.
-Syntax: edit-friend INDEX n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS`
+- Friend already exists: `This friend already exists in the FriendBook.`

 ### Removing a Friend : `delete-friend`